 - Refrain from smoking including second-hand smoke to avoid chances of cancer.

 - If you are a sprinter and spot blood in your urine after a workout, immediately seek medical assistance.

 Runners are most often affected, although anyone can develop visible urinary bleeding after an intense workout.
 If you see blood in your urine after exercise, don’t assume it’s from exercising.
 See your doctor.

 To summarise, it is never a good sign to spot blood in the urine.
 So if this is ever a problem you find yourself in, reach out to our team of award-winning urologists and get prompt treatment before conditions worsen.
-Book an appointment with leading urologist Dr Shalabh Agarwal at the CK Birla Hospital, today.
+Book an appointment with a leading urologist at the CK Birla Hospital, today.

-A polycystic kidney is a congenital disorder where one has a tendency of developing multiple cysts in the kidneys.
+A polycystic kidney is a congenital disorder where one has a tendency to develop multiple cysts in the kidneys.
 In case any of these cysts burst, one will find blood in the urine.
 Over time unless properly managed, polycystic kidneys lead to kidney failure or cancer.
 So it is better to get diagnosed early on and live a better life.